Two Roads to Classicality: Setup

 The reason why the term causality is justified is that when restricting to causal processes, a (monoidal) theory is non-signalling \cite{Cnonsig}.
 Hence compatibility with relativity theory boils down to the requirement that all effects are causal and hence equal to the discarding effect; this notion of causality was first introduced in \cite{Chiri1}.
-However, in the form (\ref{eq:term}) causality has a very lucid interpretation: whether we discard an object before or after applying some process is irrelevant, either way the result is the same---the object ends up discarded \cite{CKpaperI, CKBook}.
+However, in this form causality has a very lucid interpretation: whether we discard an object before or after applying some process is irrelevant, either way the result is the same --- the object ends up discarded \cite{CKpaperI, CKBook}.
 This guarantees that processes outside the direct surroundings of an experiment can be ignored, and hence is vital to even be able to perform any kind of scientific experiment without, for example, intervention from another galaxy.
+We now move on to generalised mixing.